JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 Now that we've covered how MIS works in RIS, it should be straightforward to apply the same concepts to ReSTIR, right?
 ReSTIR is just RIS, after all.

 In ReSTIR, we aim to resample reservoirs (samples) from different pixels.
-E.g. you could have an "initial" reservoir, a "temporal" reservoir, and a "spatial" reservoir, and you aim to select the best reservoir to keep and use for shading from the three via RIS.
+E.g. you could have an "initial" reservoir, a "temporal" reservoir, and a "spatial" reservoir, and aim to select the best reservoir to keep and use for shading from the three via RIS.

 It's important to note that each of these reservoirs comes from a different domain: the initial reservoir comes from the frame+pixel, the temporal reservoir comes from the previous frame+pixel, and the spatial reservoir comes from the current frame but from a neighboring pixel.